Jaggery: Southeast Asia

 In Myanmar, jaggery, called htanyet (ထန်းလျက်) in Burmese, is harvested from toddy palm syrup.
 In central Myanmar and around Bagan (Pagan), toddy syrup is collected solely for making jaggery.
 The translucent white syrup is boiled until it becomes golden brown and then made into bite-size pieces.
 It is considered a sweet and is eaten by children and adults alike, usually in the afternoon with a pot of green tea.
 It has been referred to locally as Burmese chocolate.
 Toddy palm jaggery is sometimes mixed with coconut shreds, jujube puree or sesame, depending on the area.
 This type of jaggery is used in Burmese cooking, usually to add colour and enrich the food.

 Other uses

 Other uses include jaggery toffees and jaggery cake made with pumpkin preserve, cashew nuts, peanuts and spices.
 Jaggery may be used in the creation of alcoholic beverages such as palm wine.

 Besides being a food, jaggery may be used (mixed in an emulsion with buttermilk and mustard oil) to season the inside of tandoor ovens.

-Jaggery is used in natural dying of fabric.
+Jaggery is used in natural dyeing of fabric.
 It is also used in hookahs in rural areas of Pakistan and India.

-Jaggery can be used as a tissue fixative in anatomic pathology.